Ann Dowd

-Early life
+Early life and education

-Ann Dowd was born on January 30, 1956, in Holyoke, Massachusetts, the daughter of John and Dolores (born Clark) Dowd.
-She is one of seven children, who were raised by their mother after her father died when Ann was a senior in high school.
-Her mother later married Philip Dean, a doctor.
-Her sister Kathleen (Kate) Dowd is a casting director based in London; brother John Dowd Jr. is president of The Dowd Agencies, an insurance company started by their great-grandfather; sister Elizabeth Dowd is a developmental therapist and parenting coach; sister Clare Dowd is executive director of the Creative Action Institute; sister Deborah Dowd is a psychotherapist, and former president of the Massachusetts Institute for Psychoanalysis; and brother Gregory Dowd is a doctor of veterinary medicine.
+Ann Dowd was born on January 30, 1956, in Holyoke, Massachusetts.
+Her brother, John Dowd Jr., is president of The Dowd Agencies, an insurance company started by their great-grandfather.
+Dowd's sister, Elizabeth Dowd, is a developmental therapist and parenting coach; sister Clare Dowd is executive director of the Creative Action Institute; sister Deborah Dowd is a psychotherapist, and former president of the Massachusetts Institute for Psychoanalysis; and her brother Gregory Dowd is a doctor of veterinary medicine.
 Her paternal grandfather was James "Kip" Dowd, a former Major League baseball player for the Pittsburgh Pirates.

 Dowd's family is Irish Catholic.
 She attended the Williston Northampton School, where she performed in school plays.
 Dowd became interested in acting at a young age but was dissuaded by her family at first because they did not approve of her pursuing an acting career.
-She graduated in 1978 from College of the Holy Cross in Worcester, Massachusetts where much of Dowd's family also attended and she was a premed student and took acting classes.
+She graduated in 1978 from the College of the Holy Cross in Worcester, Massachusetts, where much of Dowd's family also attended.
+At Holy Cross, she was a premed student and took acting classes.
 Dowd credits her instructors and roommate at that time for persuading her to forgo medical school and follow her passion for acting.

-She traveled to New York City to audition for the Goodman School of Drama at DePaul University in Chicago, where she received an MFA in Acting.
+Dowd traveled to New York City to audition for the Goodman School of Drama at DePaul University in Chicago, where she received an MFA in Acting.
 While at DePaul, Dowd received a prestigious scholarship from the Sarah Siddons Society, an award that had also gone to Carrie Snodgress.
 Dowd was classmates with Elizabeth Perkins and also worked as a waitress during this time.

-Dowd spent several years performing in regional theatre in the Chicago area, performing often at the Court Theatre, later deciding in 1988 to move to New York City to pursue a bigger stage.
-She pounded the pavement and her first acting gig there was with the Hartford Stage Company.